Earl Greene

 Earl Lee Blair Greene (July 4, 1899 – February 3, 1995) was an American football, basketball, baseball, and track and field coach.
-He serve as the head football coach at Albany College—now known as Lewis & Clark College—from 1923 to 1925 and Winona State Teachers College—now known as Winona State University in 1934.
+He served as the head football coach at Albany College—now known as Lewis & Clark College—from 1923 to 1925 and Winona State Teachers College—now known as Winona State University in 1934.

 Education and playing career

 Greene was a member of the University of Illinois football team in 1921, after transferring from Albion College in Michigan.

 Greene graduated from Lewis & Clark College, then known as Albany College, in Portland, Oregon in 1924.
 His, father, Clarence W. Greene, was the president of Albany College.